1999 Australian republic referendum: Division of electorate

 The majority of analysis has advanced two main reasons for the referendum defeat:

-First, Australians have traditionally been cautious about proposed constitutional change.
-Beginning in 1906, only eight of 44 proposals put to a referendum, have been approved by the constitutionally required double majority – that is, (1) a majority in each of a majority of the six states and (2) a majority nationally.
-In Sir Robert Menzies' words, "to get an affirmative vote from the Australian people on a referendum proposal is one of the labours of Hercules."
+First, Australians have traditionally been apprehensive about proposed constitutional change.
+Before 1999, only eight of the 44 proposals put to a referendum, have been approved by the constitutionally required double majority – that is, (1) a majority in each of a majority of the six states and (2) a majority nationally.
+As Sir Robert Menzies explained following his failure to pass a referendum to ban the communist party, "to get an affirmative vote from the Australian people on a referendum proposal is one of the labours of Hercules".

 Second, public opinion varied widely on the issue, and was not a simple positive or negative reaction.
 The major opinion groups were: